-- complete all requirements not later than seven years after matriculation; - complete a total of 62 credits as prescribed in the curriculum requirements, including an approved school psychology internship; - earn a minimum passing grade of B in all courses (P in Practicum and Internships courses); - maintain a 3.0 cumulative grade-point average in graduate courses; - successfully complete the candidate portfolio no later than June 1 of the calendar year in which the candidate expects to graduate; - complete NYS Child Abuse Identification, Project SAVE, and DASA seminars: - complete NYS Fingerprinting process; - pass the School Psychology Praxis II Examination using the NASP passing score for national certification as the passing criterion.
+- complete all requirements not later than seven years after matriculation; - complete a total of 62 credits as prescribed in the curriculum requirements, including an approved school psychology internship; - earn a minimum passing grade of B in all courses (P in Practicum and Internships courses); - maintain a 3.0 cumulative grade-point average in graduate courses; - successfully complete the candidate portfolio no later than June 1 of the calendar year in which the candidate expects to graduate; - complete NYS Child Abuse Identification, Project SAVE, and DASA seminars; - complete NYS Fingerprinting process; - pass the School Psychology Praxis II Examination using the NASP passing score for national certification as the passing criterion.

-Applicants to the school psychology program who have earned graduate credits in psychology short of a master's degree at other institutions will also have their transcripts evaluated.
+Applicants to the MA in school psychology program who have earned graduate credits in psychology short of a master's degree at other institutions will have their transcripts evaluated.
 Acceptance of credits will be determined using the transfer course advisement sheet.
 In addition to content and other requirements detailed on the sheet, a course grade of B or better is required for acceptance of any transfer credits.
 A maximum of 6 graduate credits can be transferred into the program from another accredited institution.
+Only courses completed within the past five years will be considered for transfer credit.
+No credit for field placements (practicum and/or internship) can be transferred into the program.